srobotta/moodle-report_ldapaccounts/README.md

 - More flexibility in matching users in Moodle and LDAP (the username field could be used for that, too).
-- Logging of requests and results in the communication with the LDAP server.
 - Use output options of Moodle and not the hard coded csv export.
 - Fetch and display other values from the LDAP server, not only the email field to match the users.